petergardfjall/dotfiles/cheat/sheets/python.cheat.md

   - `sdist`: a `tar.gz` source distribution for a package.
 Needs to be built before being installed (generated via `python setup.py sdist`).
 Provides metadata and source files needed by an installation tool like `pip` or for generating a `bdist`.
+For pure python-code package that doesn't rely on non-python code, only an `sdist` distribution is necessary.
+To avoid the need to build a package with non-python code, pre-built `bdist` distributions can be published.
   - `bdist_wheel`: a *built distribution*. `wheel` is the prefered format (over `egg`) and is supported by `pip`.
-A build distribution can be installed by just moving it to the right location on the target system.
+A built distribution can be installed by just moving it to the right location on the target system.
 While `wheel` is such a format `distutils`' `sdist` format is not as it needs to be built before being installed.
 A `wheel` can include compiled components built with other languages.
+Depending on reliance on native code and such, each `bdist` may target a specific combination of: python version (`3.5`), platform/os (`linux`/`macosx`/`win32`/`win_amd64`), python implementation (`cpython`).

 - *package index*: a repository of package distributions offering discovery and consumption.
 PyPi (`pypi.org`) is the default index for the python community.